ThoughtClan/next-starter/README.md

 If, however, the NextJS API setup is required, it can still be followed by creating files in the `api` directory that directly map to a `page`.

+### `IAuthProvider`

+The [`IAuthProvider`](./interfaces/auth_provider.ts) interface describes objects that can be used as an authentication provider for the `Api` module described in the next section.

+This allows for flexibility in using different authentication backends as long as they offer a method to provide the authorisation token needed for API integration.

+Objects implementing this interface can be supplied to `Api`s to authenticate requests.

 ### API Integration

 All API requests done are generally routed through the same API module so that it can take care of things like configuration